ElisaNasir/TaskMaster/README.md

 # Screens

-- Login Screen
+- Login Screen:
   login interface with input fields for email and password A good UI structure and layout for the login screen

-- Main Menu
+- Main Menu:
   Choose between To-Do List and Counter

-- To-Do List
+- To-Do List:
  Add tasks (plus button)
  Delete tasks
  Check tasks